CodeTrafficker/product-details-react/README.md

  https://www.westelm.com/services/catalog/v4/category/shop/new/all-new/index.json

- ... to populate a display grid of products, using flexbox for laying out mobile to desktop views (1 column, 2 columns, 3 columns).
+ ... to populate a display grid showing product images, their titles, and prices The grid's css uses flexbox to lay out mobile to desktop views (1 column, 2 columns, 3 columns).

 ## Installation

-This guide assumes you already have [Node.js](https://nodejs.org/en/) and npm installed.
+This guide assumes you already have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed.

 Clone or download master branch from Github to your local work directory.